truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 ---
 title: "Deploying the Storj Node App"
-description: "This article provides instructions on setting and installing a Storj node on your TrueNAS SCALE system."
+description: "This article provides instructions on installing and setting up a Storj node on your TrueNAS SCALE system."
 weight: 50
 alias: /scale/scaletutorials/dataprotection/cloudsynctasks/
 tags: